fsctcommunity/Policies/README.md

 - Cisco SGT Readiness Check
   - Policy set to track readiness of devices to go to SGT

+- Domain Controller
+  - Policy to determine if a device is a domain controller

 - DSA-2021-088
   - Polcy to check for Dell firmware update driver vulnerabilities (CVE-2021-21551).